cjbeattie/wine-climate-api/README.md

     "percentage_days_in_optimal_humidity_range": "38.15"
 },
 ```
+    With current data, it's difficult to pick a worst performer.
+Each have their pros and cons with regard to rain, temperature and humidity, so this may explain why different regions specialize in different grapes.
 3. **Long-term Viability:** For each region, over a 30-year period, what percentage of that period can be expected to offer optimal conditions for grape production?
 Ideal grape-growing conditions include temperatures between 25 and 32 degrees Celsius, balanced humidity, long warm summers, and adequately rainy winters.
 - For this metric I've calculated the percentage of days in the optimal temperature and humidity range for 30 years and then calculated the number of days where both of these overlap and returned this as a percentage of total days as `optimal_conditions_percentage_last_30_years`.
 I've dicarded "long warm summers" as the temperature measure already accounts for this well enough, and "adequately rainy winters" as this is vague and fairly complex.